notilus67/LinearSystem-UI/README.md

 pyinstaller (optional, for packing .py to .exe)

 # Notes
-1. Estimation results are not correct yet.
-Now debugging.
+1. Estimation results are correct yet.
+Now improving.

 2. Only xxx_alpha.py will be called in main.py